mne-tools/mne-python/README.rst

 MNE is a python module for processing MEG and EEG data.

-It is a project funded by:
+It is a project initiated:

 Athinoula A. Martinos Center for Biomedical Imaging Massachusetts General Hospital
 Charlestown, MA, USA

-Available under the BSD license.
+Available under the Simplified BSD license (3-Clause).

 It is mainly a reimplementation of the Matlab code written by Matti Hämäläinen.